SlaveKeyboardist/GodotInGameBuildingSystemGDS/Readme.md

+A fork of the GodotInGameBuildingSystemGDS project by https://github.com/MarkoDM

+Some bug fixes have been implimented

 # In Game Building System for Godot

 Supporting this project helps me continue to work on it and improve it.
 If you find it useful, consider contributing through the following methods: